fsalom/python-kafka-sample/README.md

 # Kafka Producer and Consumer Examples

 This repository contains examples of Kafka producers and consumers implemented in Python.
+The producer reads city data from a JSON file and sends it to Kafka, while the consumer reads the data from Kafka.
 It also includes a docker-compose configuration to set up a Kafka cluster with three brokers for local development and testing.

 ## Prerequisites